Allegheny-Computer-Science-203-S2020/cs203-S2020-practical3-starter/writing/reflection.md

 # Reflection by Gregory M. Kapfhammer

-## Using a fenced code block, please display the output from running coverage testing
+## Using a fenced code block, please display the final output from running coverage testing

 Please provide a fenced code block.